Susie O'Neill: Post swimming career

 O'Neill is an ambassador for the Fred Hollows Foundation.

 She provided commentary at the 2006 Commonwealth Games in Melbourne for the Australian Broadcasting Corporation.
 She was the Oceania athletes' representative on the International Olympic Committee from 2000 to 2005.
 When she resigned her membership she was replaced by Barbara Kendall.

 On 10 March 2007 during the 12th FINA World Championship, O'Neill was honoured by the dedication of the temporary swimming pool in the Rod Laver Arena in Melbourne named after her for the duration of the competition.

 In 2015, O'Neill made regular appearances on Ash, Kip & Luttsy for several years before officially joining the team in 2019, at which point the show was renamed Ash, Luttsy & Susie.
 She continued as a co-host until November 2024.

-In 2025, O'Neill will remain with NOVA Entertainment, working on shows across the Nova Network as a guest presenter for both Breakfast and National shows next year.

-On 14 February 2018, O'Neill released a single entitled "My Heart Goes Boom".
+In 2026 she returned to the show.

-In May 2019, O'Neill was announced as Australia's joint Deputy Chef de Mission for the 2020 Olympic Games in Tokyo, with fellow Olympians, Evelyn Halls and Kim Brennan.
+In May 2019, O'Neill was announced as Australia's joint Deputy Chef de Mission for the 2021 Olympic Games in Tokyo, with fellow Olympians, Evelyn Halls and Kim Brennan.